jedi661/UoFiddlerPixel/README.md

 - Add a ColorBox that enables interactive analysis of color information in an image.
   By selecting pixels, the associated color values are determined and displayed in a RichTextBox.
 - Add a ColorBox Texture.
+- Add TextureColorForm allows for interactive color adjustments of textures.

 Version : 4.12.3
 - Add Items Image Colors and Update.